kindeep/seedable-random-avatar-generator/README.md

 # Seedable Random Avatar Generator

-- Support for including assets as a dependency coming soon

 - Forked from https://www.npmjs.com/package/random-avatar-generator

+- Changes in the fork will likely end up there as well.

 - Generates random avatars from the website https://getavataaars.com/